A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Discussion

 \subsection{Periodicity and QPOs in Burst Time Series}

 By combining the ACF and the FFT analysis, we reveal temporal features in FRB emissions that are both distinct and complementary.

 Using the ACF-based method, we identified 4 candidates that exceed the $3\sigma$ threshold.
 Among them, only one shows four distinct pulses with clearly periodic burst times, indicating a regular temporal spacing.
 The detected periodicities (ranging from 5 to 62 ms) in the burst clusters exhibit an intriguing behavior: their statistical significance diminishes when the analysis is extended beyond 4 cycles.
 This suggests a form of transient coherence, possibly originating from unstable oscillation modes in the emission region.
 These modes may temporarily excite specific periodic components, leading to enhancements in periodicity.
 The lack of persistent periodic signals over longer timescales is consistent with the stochastic nature of burst arrival times.
 At the same time, the localized synchronization observed within short windows implies that some degree of phase correlation exists during active emission episodes.
-Using the FFT analysis, we identified 5 candidates exhibiting statistically significant QPO features.
-Although the periodogram characteristics could suggest additional candidates, we adopted a conservative selection strategy, retaining only those with unambiguous oscillatory signatures visible in both the time-domain waveforms and their corresponding periodograms.